rajko-horvat/RevigoGenerateAnnotations/README.md

 ﻿## Repository description
-<p>This is the command line utility that generates Species Annotations REVIGO uses to process data and create Similarity Matrix.</p>
+<p>This is the command line utility that generates Species Annotations REVIGO uses to process data and create Similarity Matrix.
+The utility is computationaly intensive and threaded (parallelized).
+Be careful when you specify number of cores your CPU has.</p>

 ## About REVIGO (REduce + VIsualize Gene Ontology) project
 <p>Outcomes of high-throughput biological experiments are typically interpreted by statistical testing